isaros/isaros.github.io/_posts/2019-09-10-fast-style-transfer.md

 title: 'Fast style transfer on Google Colab'
 date: 2019-09-10 09:20:19
 projects: active
-categories: Art
+categories: Art & AI
 tags: Art MachineLearning DeepLearning StyleTransfer
-featured_image: '/files/papa_mer_wave_1.png'
+featured_image: '/files/papa_mer_wave_1.jpg'
-featured_image_caption: 'Credit to The Great Wave off Kanagawa for the style, Brittany for its beauty and my Dad for his inspiration' image_path : 'img/opti'
+featured_image_caption: 'Credit to The Great Wave off Kanagawa for the style, Brittany for its beauty and my Dad for his inspiration' image_path : 'img/style'
 lead_text: 'Exploring an Open Source and DIY version of the product'
 ---